Watercolor and photography

 Köhlbrandbrücke Hamburg Hafen, ein Aquarell von Stephanie Hartstang, Atelier Südereiche

-Another bridge 😃 The photographer didn't reach into the Photoshop paint pot - but through clever choice of time, weather and light, a dilapidated blue and white spectacle was captured on the chip.
+Another bridge 😃 The photographer didn't use Photoshop colors - instead, through a clever choice of time, weather and light, a dilapidated blue and white spectacle was captured on the chip.

-Taking up the dilapidated aspect, the watercolorist transforms the mood into an exciting warm-cold with a changed image section, changes particularly in the left third of the picture and an excellent choice of colors.
+Taking up the theme of decay, the watercolorist transforms the mood into an exciting warm-cold effect through a changed image section, changes especially in the left third of the image and an excellent choice of colors.

 Eisenbahnbrücke Lindaunis, ein Aquarell von Stephanie Hartstang, Atelier Südereiche